frictionlessdata/datapackage/content/docs/standard/table-schema.md

 Data consumer MUST support the `foreignKey.fields` and `foreignKey.reference.fields` properties in a form of a single string e.g. `"fields": "a"` which was a part of the `v1.0` of the specification.
 :::

+### Schema metadata

+In addition, a Table Schema descriptor `MAY` contain these additional optional standard properties giving contextual information to the schema:

+#### `name`

+The `name` property is an URL-friendly identifier string for the schema.

+If present, it `MUST` be a non-empty and lower-case string, containaing only alphanumeric characters along with the dash "-" character.
+It `MUST` not exceed 100 characters.

+#### `title`

+The `title` property is a human-readable title for the schema.

+If present, it `MUST` be a non-empty string, and not exceed 100 characters.

+#### `description`

+The `description` property is a text description for this schema.

+If present, it `MUST` be a non-empty string.

+#### `homepage`

+The `homepage` property gives a reference URL related to this schema.

+If present, it `MUST` be a fully qualified URL as described in [RFC 1738](https://www.ietf.org/rfc/rfc1738.txt).

+#### `path`

+The `homepage` property gives a direct path to the schema itself.

+If present, it `MUST` be a fully qualified URL as described in [RFC 1738](https://www.ietf.org/rfc/rfc1738.txt).
+The response body content `MUST` be exactly the schema.

+#### `sources`

+The `sources` property contains documentation sources related to the schema.

+If present, it `MUST` be a non-empty json array of objects, each of which `MUST` have the properties "title" and "path".

+The "title" properties give a human-readable title to the source, and MUST be a non empty string.
+The "path" properties are the link

+#### `keywords`

+The `keywords` property is a list of short keywords related to the schema.

+If present, it `MUST` be a non-empty array of strings.

+#### `resources`

+The `resources` property contains links to example data resources.
+This allows schemas to be shared with data resources to illustrate them, with valid and even invalid files.

+If present, it `MUST` be a non-empty array of objects.
+Each object `MUST` have a "title" and a "path" property.
+The "title" properties are human-readable strings.
+The "path" property is the fully-qualified URL to the resource, it `MUST` be a fully qualified URL as described in [RFC 1738](https://www.ietf.org/rfc/rfc1738.txt).

+#### `created`

+The `created` property contains the date on which the schema was created.

+If present, it `MUST` be an [ISO 8601] date (YYYY-MM-DD).

+#### `lastModified`

+The `lastModified` property contains the date on which the scheam was last modified.

+If present, it `MUST` be an [ISO 8601] date (YYYY-MM-DD).

+#### `version`

+The `version` property stores the version number of the schema.

+If present, it `MUST` follow the [semantic versioning 2.0.0](https://semver.org/) format, possibly prefixed with the letter "v".

+Examples: "2.3.0" or "v2.3.0" or "2.3.0-beta"

+#### `contributors`

+The `contributors` property contains a list of contributors to the schema.

+If present, it `MUST` be a non-empty array of objects.
+Each object `MUST` have the property "title", and `MAY` have the additional properties "email", "organisation" and "role".
+All properties `MUST` be non-empty strings if present.

 ### Field

 A field descriptor `MUST` be a JSON `object` that describes a single field.
 The descriptor provides additional human-readable documentation for a field, as well as additional information that can be used to validate the field or create a user interface for data entry.